lyarbean/skip-list/README.md

 What about Removal?
 Removal of linked list is vulnerable to the ABA problem.
 Only DCAS can resolve, however, DCAS is unavailable.

-As skip list is used for rare-removal situation, then logical removal may be enough.
+As skip list is used for rare-removal situation, like Dictionary, then logical removal may be enough.

-Thus
+Thus in this implementation

 1. No two-step insertion
-2. No Physical removal!
+2. No physical removal!

 N.B.
-Nodes removed but never reused are garbage
+Nodes removed but never reused are garbage, user is responsible to use Read-Write Lock to remove them.
+I consider to add procedure Physical_Delete for high level use.

 Interface
 =========
-The spec is similar to Ada RM's Ada.Containers'.
+The spec is akin to Ada RM's Containers.

-No Variable_Indexing provided, because Variable_Indexing can change Element and then violate skip list's structure.
+However, no Variable_Indexing provided, because Variable_Indexing can change Element and then violate skip list's structure.

-Please don't use cursor if you can, try "for x of y loop" instead.
+Please  try "for x of y loop" instead of cursor.
+A cursor is easy to be invalid as the node it refers may be removed from the list or Freed.
+In later case, dereference to the node leads to segfault!
-As Logical removal is used, all cursors are valid. :-)
+As Logical removal is applied in this implementation, one can call Is_Valid to verify a cursor.

 References
 ==========
-1. Push, W. Concurrent Maintenance Of Skip Lists [1990]
+1. Pugh, W. Concurrent Maintenance Of Skip Lists [1990]

 2. Maurice Herlihy, Yossi Lev, Victor Luchangco, and Nir Shavit